BleuBleu/FamiStudio/README.md

 ## Releases
 Version 1.0 is available for download in the Releases section.

+## Demo Songs
+A few demo songs are included in the installation folder (typically _C:\Program Files (x86)\FamiStudio_):
+- After The Rain (by Shiru, included with FamiTone2)
+- Danger Streets (by Shiru, included with FamiTone2)
+- Mega Man 2 - Stage Select (my approximate recreation)
+- Journey To Silius - Intro (my approximate recreation)

 ## Getting Started
 Please check out the [Wiki](https://github.com/BleuBleu/FamiStudio/wiki) for instructions on how to use FamiStudio.